gtjennings1/HyperBUS/README.md

   - Green = read/write tests are passing
   - Blue = read/write tests are failing

 Additionally, there is a UART TX port on pin 36.
 If you connect it to a terminal window you can monitor the tests.
 You can use the Adafruit FT232H USB board for this and connect a fly wire between pin 38 on the UPDuino and D1 and a ground wire between both boards.
+Set the baud rate to 9600.